bastienleonard/pysfml-cython/doc/sphinx/source/reference/graphics/drawing.rst

       usually called once every frame, to clear the previous contents of the target.
 The default is black.

+   .. method:: map_coords_to_pixel(int x, int y[, view=None])

+      Convert a point from view coordinates to target coordinates, as a tuple of ints.
+This method finds the pixel of the render target that matches the given 2D point.
+In other words, it goes through the same process as the graphics card, to compute the final position of a rendered point.

+      Initially, both coordinate systems (world units and target pixels) match perfectly.
+But if you define a custom view or resize your render-target, this assertion is not true anymore, ie. a point located at (150, 75) in your 2D world may map to the pixel (10, 50) of your render-target -- if the view is translated by (140, 25).

+      When the *view* argument isn't provided, the current view of the render target is used.

-   .. method:: convert_coords(int x, int y[, view=None])
+   .. method:: map_pixel_to_coords(int x, int y[, view=None])

-      Convert a point from target coordinates to view coordinates.
+      Convert a point from target coordinates to view coordinates, as a tuple of floats.
+This is typically used when the user clicked on a pixel and you want to know the corresponding world coordinates.

       Initially, a unit of the 2D world matches a pixel of the render target.
-But if you define a custom view, this assertion is not true anymore, e.g. a point located at (10, 50) in your render target (for example a window) may map to the point (150, 75) in your 2D world --- for example if the view is translated by (140, 25).
+But if you define a custom view, this isn't true anymore, e.g. a point located at (10, 50) in your render target (for example a window) may map to the point (150, 75) in your 2D world --- for example if the view is translated by (140, 25).
 For render windows, this method is typically used to find which point (or object) is located below the mouse cursor.

       When the *view* argument isn't provided, the current view of the render target is used.